freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 ### Issues with installing the recommended prerequisites

-We regularly develop on the latest or most popular operating systems like macOS 10.15 or later, Ubuntu 18.04 or later and Windows 10 (with WSL2).
+We regularly develop on the latest or most popular operating systems like macOS 10.15 or later, Ubuntu 18.04 or later, and Windows 10 (with WSL2).

-It is recommended to research your specific issue on resources such as Google, Stack Overflow and Stack Exchange.
+It is recommended to research your specific issue on resources such as Google, Stack Overflow, and Stack Exchange.
 There is a good chance that someone has faced the same issue and there is already an answer to your specific query.

 If you are on a different OS and/or are still running into issues, see [getting help](#getting-help).